ManyaPasricha/Movie_Genre_Classification/README.md

-# Codsoft_Task1
 # 🎬 Movie Genre Classification

-This repository contains **Task 1 of the CodSoft Internship** — a machine learning project that classifies the **genre of a movie** based on input features.
+This repository contains a machine learning project that classifies the **genre of a movie** based on input features.

 ## 📌 Project Overview